 Cape Wind will comprise 130 SWT-3.6-107 wind turbines from Siemens, arrayed in parallel rows in shallow waters.
 The turbines in each row will be 630m apart, while the rows will be approximately 1km apart from each other.

-Each three-bladed and horizontal axis turbine, mounted on a tapered tubular steel tower with a 16ft base diameter will have a rotor diameter of 107m and blade length of 52m.
-The pitch-regulated variable speed wind turbine will provide rotor speed of up to 16 revolutions per minute (RPM), while offering a swept area of 9,000m².
-The cut-in and cut-out wind speeds of the turbine are 5m/s and 25m/s respectively.
+Each three-bladed and horizontal axis turbine, mounted on a tapered tubular steel tower with a 16ft base diameter, will have a rotor diameter of 107m and blade length of 52m.
+The pitch-regulated variable speed wind turbine will provide a rotor speed of up to 16 revolutions per minute (rpm), while offering a swept area of 9,000m².
+The cut-in and cut-out wind speeds of the turbine are 5m/s and 25m/s, respectively.

-The height of the turbine towers from water surface to the blade centre will be 258ft, whereas the lowest and highest blade tip heights from the water surface will be 75ft and 440ft respectively.
+The height of the turbine towers, from the water surface to the blade centre, will be 258ft, while the lowest and highest blade tip heights from the water surface will be 75ft and 440ft, respectively.

-Power generated by the turbines will be transferred via intra array submarine cables to the Electric Service Platform (ESP) located near the centre of the windfarm, and further transmitted to the shore.
+Power generated by the turbines will be transferred through intra-array submarine cables to the Electric Service Platform (ESP) located near the centre of the wind farm and further transmitted to the shore.

 The operations headquarters of the project is planned to be constructed along Falmouth Harbour on Cape Cod.

 The turbines will be supported by monopole foundations driven deep into the seabed, and the towers will be bolted onto the foundations after fixing the transition pieces to the monopiles.
 Intra-array submarine cables will be jet ploughed 6ft into the seabed.

 The offshore wind turbines will be installed by a fleet of vessels, including the R D MacDonald, the first special-purpose offshore wind installation vessel built in the US.

 Cape Wind project financing